 The Center on Education and the Workforce at Georgetown University projects that by the year 2020, 65% of all jobs in the U.S. will require education and training beyond high school.
 Specifically, 35% of jobs will require applicants to have at least a bachelor’s degree and 30% will require an associate degree or some type of postsecondary training.
 Not only will college degree holders be more in demand, but they are also likely to earn 66% more than non-bachelor degree holders over a typical 40-year working period.
 To meet this increasing demand for college degree holders and to take advantage of digital technology, most colleges and universities now offer online education for both traditional and non-traditional students.

-Higher Learning Initiatives
+Higher Learning Initiatives in Maryland

 Tech-Centric Community College Initiative

 To compensate for higher enrollment and the lack of classroom space, community colleges around the state are starting to supplement traditional coursework with livestreaming and recorded simulations that can be viewed at home or in tech labs on campus.
 This hybrid coursework can cut a student’s commute time and give them more time to study or take care of other obligations.

 Maryland Online (MOL) is a statewide intersegmental consortium of public and private accredited higher education institutions that share a similar goal: promoting distance education.
 MOL helps facilitate student access to online programs as well as helps institutions find resources to expand their online programs.
 It also helps online instructors find employment opportunities.
 MOL was founded in 1999 with 12 charter member institutions.
 It currently has 20 member institutions, including the University of Maryland University College.
 Membership is open to all accredited and licensed higher education institutions.

 Maryland’s top five private sector employers involve some level of information management.
 Hence, information science is a popular college major.
 The state also builds on the region’s strong biopharma industry and many colleges in Maryland offer a major in the field.